-The MariaDB project is pleased to announce the immediate availability of MariaDB 10.0.0!
-This is an alpha release.
+The MariaDB project is pleased to announce the immediate availability of MariaDB 10.0.9.
+This is a Release Candidate release.

-See the Release Notes and Changelog for information on this release in particular and What is MariaDB 10.0? for more information MariaDB 10.0 in general.
+See the Release Notes and Changelog for detailed information on this release and the What is MariaDB 10.0? page in the MariaDB Knowledge Base for general information about the MariaDB 10.0 series.

 Thanks, and enjoy MariaDB!